tzachar/local-highlight.nvim/README.md

 ## `debounce_timeout`

-The number of milliseconds to wait after a `CursorMoved` event fires to start the highlighting process.
-The default is `200`, meaning that we will only start highligting `200` milliseconds after the last `CursorMoved` event (last meaning all other events were less than `200` milliseconds apart).
+The number of milliseconds to wait after the last `CursorMoved` event fires before refreshing highlights.
+The default is `200`, meaning that highlights will be updated after the cursor has remained stationary for `200` milliseconds.
+Set to `0` to refresh highlights on every `CursorMoved` event, with no delay.

 ## `file_types` and `disable_file_types`